giel/neovim/README.md

 ## install

 Start in directory `~/.config/nvim`.
-If not present create this directory from the repo and `cd` into it:
+If not present, create this directory from the repo and `cd` into it:

     cd ~/.config
     git clone git@bitbucket.org:giel/neovim.git nvim
     cd nvim

-If previous install existed, clean caches:
+If previous installation existed, clean caches:

     clean_nvim_caches.sh